Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Summarizing a variable importance trajectory

+The definition of the variables and the set of variables considered for prediction at each timepoint determines the interpretation of any resulting VIMs.
+In addition to considering the type of predictors included in the variable set, the amount of historical information to include is an important consideration.
+In some prediction settings, only information collected at the given time point is used.
+In other settings, historical information may be part of the data at each time point: for example, separate variables could capture the number of times a person reported a PHQi9 of 3 in the past 6 months, 1 year, or 5 years.
+Each of these settings can be analyzed using the approach we describe here.

-Our work applies to settings with a treatment or exposure variable of special interest or prediction.
+Our work applies both to general prediction settings and settings with a treatment or exposure variable of special interest.
 When estimating the VIM for variables which might inform treatment selection, we further subdivide $\mathbf{L_t}$ into $(\mathbf{X}_t, \mathbf{A}_t, \mathbf{Y}_t)$, where $\mathbf{A}_t$ denotes observed treatment assignment or exposure at time $t$.
-We could define the base set, $\mathbf{W}_t$, to be confounders of the exposure-outcome relationship, and $\mathbf{S}_t$ could be a set of potential tailoring variables for treatment.
+We could then, for example, define the base set, $\mathbf{W}_t$, to be confounders of the exposure-outcome relationship, and $\mathbf{S}_t$ could be a set of potential tailoring variables for treatment.
 Under traditional causal inference assumptions (consistency, non-interference, and no unmeasured confounders \citep{rosenbaum1983}) all results of this work apply to estimation and inference of the impact of tailoring variables.
-For ease of notation and to improved focus of the manuscript, we focus on the prediction setting from here on.
+For ease of notation and to improve the focus of the manuscript, we focus on the prediction setting from here on.
 We revisit the task of estimating longitudinal importance of tailoring variables in the discussion.

 We further define $s$, the set of indices corresponding to the variable(s) for which it is of scientific interest to make inference on variable importance.
 For a vector $\mathbf{x} \in \mathbb{R}^p$, we use the notation $\mathbf{x}_{p,t} \in \mathbb{R}^p$ to refer to the entire vector; $\mathbf{x}_{w,t} \in \mathbb{R}^{\lVert W_t \rVert}$ refers to the variables in the base set alone; $\mathbf{x}_{s \cup w, t} \in \mathbb{R}^{\lVert s \rVert + \lVert W_t \rVert}$ refers to the base set and the variables with index in $s$; and $\mathbf{x}_{p \setminus s, t} \in \mathbb{R}^{p - \lVert s \rVert}$ refers to the variables with index not in $s$.
 We use $\lvert \cdot \rvert$ as the absolute value and $\lVert \cdot \rVert$ to measure the length of a vector.
 We define rich classes of functions $\mathcal{F}_{p,t}$ that makes use of all variables at timepoint $t$; a subset $\mathcal{F}_{p \setminus s, t}$ that does not make use of the variables with index in $s$ at timepoint $t$; a subset $\mathcal{F}_{s \cup w, t}$ that makes use of the variables with index in $s$ and the base set variables; and a subset $\mathcal{F}_{w,t}$ that makes use of the base set alone.